ericcoufal/cloudpipe-deploy/LEARNING-GUIDE.md

-# CloudPipe Learning Guide — Every Step, and Why
+# CloudPipe Business Use Case | Every Step, and Why

 This walks through the project the way a consultant would think about it: problem first, tools second.